hipsterjazzbo/Landlord/README.md

 ## Installation

-First off, this package assumes that you have a comulmn on all of your tenant-scoped tables that references which tenant each row belongs to.
+First off, this package assumes that you have a column on all of your tenant-scoped tables that references which tenant each row belongs to.

 For example, you might have a `companies` table, and all your other tables might have a `company_id` column (with a foreign key, right?).